-In Table 6, we estimate the gender-specific OLS and quantile regressions with firmspecific effects.
-The reading score is positively associated with male wages at only the 25th and 50th percentiles but everywhere with female wages.
+In Table 6, we estimate the gender-specific OLS and quantile regressions with firmspecific effects.13 The reading score is positively associated with female wages at all reported percentiles but only at the 25th and 50th percentiles for male wages.
 On the other hand, the numeracy score is positively correlated with the wages of men at all points except the 90th percentile, but is never significant for women.
 While in the pooled quantile regressions with firm-specific effects in Table 5 we saw that the coefficients on reading and numeracy scores are positive throughout the distribution, it is now evident that these results are differentiated by gender.
-Considering the personality variables, we observe that conscientiousness is rewarded for women at all percentiles except the $90^{\text{th}}$ but never for men.
-Agreeableness also has positive and increasing returns for women across the conditional wage distribution.
-This is in line with Mueller and Plug (2006) who also find agreeableness and conscientiousness to be more rewarding for women.
+Considering the personality variables, we observe that conscientiousness is rewarded for women at all percentiles except the 90th.
+Agreeableness also has positive and mostly increasing returns for women across the conditional wage distribution.
 On the other hand, openness to experience has increasingly negative returns for women at the 50th, 75th and 90th percentiles.
 Interestingly, we find that emotional stability is negatively related with women's wages at the median and the third quartile, although weakly.
 On the contrary, for men, the effects of personality traits are more sporadic and reveal no consistent pattern, indicating that these personality traits are important determinants for women's wages but not for men's wages.
+Nyhus and Pons (2005) using Dutch data also find that personality traits matter more for wages of females than males.